 In addition to publishing essays and articles for various academic journals, I am the author of Savage Preservation: The Ethnographic Origins of Modern Media Technology (University of Minnesota Press, 2014), which examines how efforts to preserve disappearing cultures influenced the development of audiovisual media.
 The book contains chapters on American anthropological attempts to salvage vanishing indigenous languages, on experiments with recording ancient songs and stories on the cylinder phonograph, and on the early histories of autochrome color photography and ethnographic cinema in the United States.
 Savage Preservation was named as a finalist for the American Studies Association’s Lora Romero First Book Publication Prize in 2015.

 My current book project, The Uninvited Ear: A History of Wiretapping in the United States (Harvard University Press, under contract), starts from the premise that technologies for eavesdropping on communications have evolved as rapidly as communications technologies themselves.
 Third parties tapped the earliest telegraph wires and telephone networks during the nineteenth century, and the nation’s communications systems have been bugged ever since.
-Combining primary research in government archives and patent libraries with readings of court cases, wire thrillers, and Hollywood films, the book uncovers the history of electronic eavesdropping in America from the nineteenth century to the present.
+Combining primary research in government archives with readings of court cases, wire thrillers, and Hollywood films, the book uncovers the history of electronic eavesdropping in America from the nineteenth century to the present.
 In the process, I demonstrate that wiretapping has remained a constitutive element of our communications ecosystem since the mid-1800s.

 Banner image credit: Photographs of Plains Indian Sign Language hand positions (c.
 1880), Garrick Mallery Collection on Sign Language and Pictography, National Anthropological Archives, Smithsonian Institute (Numbered Manuscripts 1850s-1980s, MS 2372, Box 8).